Child Custody Lawyer in Houma

 6. Dress Appropriately

 You will only have one chance to make a good first impression on the judge hearing your child custody case.
 Before they hear your case or even know your child’s name they will already have an opinion of you based on your appearance.
 Talk to your lawyer about what to wear.
-Being well-groomed and wearing cleaned, ironed, professional conservative dress will relay the message, “I’m a responsible adult.”
+Show up well-groomed and wearing cleaned, ironed, professional conservative clothes.
+This will relay the message, “I’m a responsible adult.”
 Be respectful to the court and show your self in your best light.

 Have questions about your custody hearing?